 In 2010, the ARL opened a dog park called "Bailey's Bark Park", named after an ARL Alumni, Bailey.
 Bailey's Bark Park is primarily a place for dogs in adoption to be able to get out and run and play with the restrictions of a leash, but it is also open for private rentals!
 The park is 34, 583 sq. feet and is a great space for agility matches, shows, outdoor parties, etc.

-Bailey’s Bark Park is perfect for multi-dog households who want the fun of a dog park, but without all of the unknown dogs, and great for dogs that don’t have access to an enclosed area to run around.
+Bailey’s Bark Park is perfect for multi-dog households who want the fun of a dog park, but without all of the unknown dogs.
+It's also great for dogs that don’t have access to an enclosed area to run around.

 1995 - Bailey's Story